Sunday 5 April 2020 - Cancelled due to coronavirus outbreak!

 You don't need a medical certificate, however, for the non-competitive 5k run.

-The 5k is one lap and the 10k is two laps of a very scenic loop course that begins and ends at the Tribunale di Bolzano (district court) in the western part of the city.
+The 5k is one lap and the 10k is two laps of a very scenic loop course that begins and ends at the district court on Piazza Tribunale in the western part of the city.

-In 2018, the course was six kilometres long.
-The route ran on roads and cycleways through urban and green areas and along two rivers, the Talvera and the Isarco, crossing two foot bridges across the Talvera (pictured above).
+The route runs on roads and cycleways through urban and green areas and along two rivers, the Talvera (German: Talfer) and the Isarco (German: Eisack), crossing two foot bridges across the Talvera (pictured above).

 - 5km (non-competitive fun run)